m4j4r1c4l1/nestfinder/docs/USER_GUIDE.md

 ## 🚀 Getting Started

-NestFinder is a web app (PWA) that you can install directly on your phone without going to an App Store.
+NestFinder is a web app (PWA) that you can use directly on your phone without going to an App Store nor installing anything.

 ### Step 1: Open the App
 Visit: [https://m4j4r1c4l1.github.io/nestfinder/](https://m4j4r1c4l1.github.io/nestfinder/)